Activity Restriction in Pregnancy

 • Harmful effects from activity restriction during pregnancy include bone and muscle loss, an increased risk of gestational diabetes, and an increased risk of blood clots.

-• Most importantly, there is mounting evidence that activity restriction increases the risk of mental health disorders, like depression, and causes significant family disruption and stress.
+• Most importantly, there is mounting evidence that activity restriction increases the risk of mental health disorders like depression, as well as significant family disruption and stress.

-• For these reasons, the Society for Maternal-Fetal Medicine recommends against the use of activity restriction or bed rest during pregnancy to treat any pregnancy complication.
+• For these reasons, SMFM recommends against the use of activity restriction or bed rest during pregnancy to treat any pregnancy complication.

 Glossary